dtetenji/Personal-Projects/README.md

 ## Project #1: Analysis of Resistor Values
 Concepts explored: functions, for loops, while & do while loops, switch-case.
-Functions, and properties used: char(), float(), int().#
+Functions, and properties used: char(), float(), int()

-This program allows users to input ther resistor values withtin a specified range and is built to range and character proof stray user inputs that are not allowed or in range. it allows user to check for statistical data on resistor values inputed and to re-run the program again once they are done
+This program allows users to input ther resistor values withtin a specified range and is built to range and character proof stray user inputs that are not allowed or in range. it allows user to check for statistical data on resistor values inputed and to re-run the program again once they are done.

 ## Project #2: Exploring Hardware(circuit Board) Implementation of Simon Says Game
 Concepts explored: functions, for loops, while & do while loops, switch-case.